Need an Attorney?

 Alimony after a divorce isn’t automatic.
 It must be requested, negotiated, and granted.

-If you’re financially dependent on your spouse, a NC spousal support lawyer can help you file and request payments.
+If you’re financially dependent on your spouse, a NC spousal support attorney can help you file and request payments.
 If you’re the supporting spouse, your interests also need representation.

 The Spagnola Law Firm has worked with hundreds of families and couples in Greensboro and other areas of the Triad.
 We know the local legal system and we know how to protect your rights, interests, and finances.
 We consistently deliver the best results we can for every single client.

 We believe everyone deserves not only their day in court, but fair and effective legal representation when that day comes.
-Everyone deserves a good lawyer.
+Everyone deserves a good family law attorney.

 If you’re facing the NC court system for alimony, we can help.
 We learn every nuance of your specific case to ensure you have the best legal counsel when that day comes.